Should You Buy or Build an Employee App for Business Communication?

 - Make your server accessible outside of firewalls

 - Automatically remove employees who leave the company from the app and vice versa

 - Be able to target content, folders, events, etc.

 - Have a robust CMS where administrative permissions can be assigned

 - Have secure login flow (not to mention, employees are going to be expecting to be able to log in using face/touch ID or single sign-on)

 You don’t know what you don’t know.
 As incredible as your IT team is, you aren’t in the business of making apps for employee communications specifically.
 And at theEMPLOYEEapp, we aren’t just a team of engineers.
 We’re a team of communicators.
 We understand the key challenges that this kind of technology needs to solve.
 We understand the end-user experience.
 And we have access to the data—how do other organizations like yours in terms of size, industry, and/or use-case, get the most out of the app?

 If you build your app in-house, you miss out on the following benefits of buying:

 - Customer Support.
 At theEMPLOYEEapp, we assign every company a Customer Success Account Manager.
-They are there to help you set up your app and deploy successfully, but they’re also there for ongoing strategic support, consultative services, and to share best practices.
+They are there to help you set up your app and deploy it successfully, but they’re also there for ongoing strategic support, consultative services, and sharing best practices.